SoftwareHeritage/swh-graph/rust/README.md

-In order to avoid loading files unnecessarily, they are instantiated as "naked" graphs with [`load_unidirectional`](graph::load_unidirectional) and [`load_bidirectional`](graph::load_bidirectional) which only provide successor and successor access; and extra data must be loaded with the `load_*` methods.
+In order to avoid loading files unnecessarily, they are instantiated as "naked" graphs with [`load_unidirectional`](graph::load_unidirectional) and [`load_bidirectional`](graph::load_bidirectional) which only provide successor and predecessor access; and extra data must be loaded with the `load_*` methods.

 For example: